 Best projectors Buying Guide: Welcome to What Hi-Fi?'s round-up of the best projectors – Full HD, 4K, portable and short throw – that you can buy in 2023.

 We've rounded up our favourite projectors, including Full HD and native 4K models, which also support HDR, and some short throw projectors too for those with smaller spaces.
-There are even one or two portables that would make an excellent bring-along addition to a garden party for an outdoor cinema experience.
+There's even a portable option that would make an excellent bring-along addition to a garden party for an outdoor cinema experience and an ultra-short throw model that's designed to replace your TV.
 The only question is how much do you have to spend?

 Naturally, a great 4K projector will cost more than a Full HD one, and real, actual native 4K costs even more than those that use pixel shifting to spoof that top-end resolution.
 Fear not, though, we've got something for all budgets in our best projector list below.
 Just remember to save some money for the projector screen and the popcorn!